al1kss/unit3_project/README.md

 [^12]: https://docs.python.org/3/library/threading.html

 ## Success Criteria
-1. Robust Authentication System:
-The app must include secure login and registration for both customers and staff, ensuring access is limited to verified users.
+1. The application provides a secure login and registration system that distinguishes between customer and staff accounts, ensuring only verified users can access features relevant to their role.

-2. Intuitive Menu and Order Placement:
-Users are able to view detailed descriptions of pizzas, choose from various customization options, and easily place their orders, reducing the likelihood of order discrepancies.
+2. The application allows customers to browse a visually detailed menu, select from various customization options, and place orders confidently, reducing the risk of mistakes.

-3. Immediate Staff Notice:
-Kitchen and delivery staff should receive real-time change on the app when an order is placed, enabling them to prepare and dispatch orders promptly.

-4. Modification of Food Listings:
+3. The application notifies kitchen and delivery staff in real time whenever a new order is placed, allowing immediate preparation and efficient dispatch.
-The admin account can add or edit food listings through the pizza app
+4. The application enables the admin account to add food listings directly through the interface, ensuring the menu stays current without requiring separate tools.

-5. Secure and Efficient Data Storage:
-All transaction data, including user credentials, order details, and menu information, must be securely stored in an SQLite database.
-This ensures data integrity, easy retrieval, and minimal risk of unauthorized access.
+5. The application stores all user credentials, orders, and menu data in an SQLite database, guaranteeing secure, efficient retrieval of information and preventing unauthorized access.